ataul-ui/Automatic-Model-Retraining-and-Deployment/README.md

 # predictive-maintainance-for-a-smart-factory
 This repository contains the code for a predictive maintaincence project.
 A detailed blog on this project is coming soon.
+Actually i think I'll get rid of mlflow in this, I'll create another project and use it there, in this one, hyperopt is good enough.

 ## Requirements